badlydrawnben/eleventy-guide/src/posts/015-troubleshooting-config.md

 const markdownItAnchor = require("markdown-it-anchor");
 ```

-If you are copying and pasting config functionality code (more about that below) then make sure you are also copying across any of the module requirements at the top of the file as well.
-(They sometimes use `var` instead of `const` but it's essentially the same thing)
+If you are copying and pasting config functionality code (more about that below) then make sure you are also copying across any of the module requirements as well.
+(They sometimes use `var` instead of `const` but it's essentially the same thing).

 ## The parameter name